 Following a risk assessment with our partner Proforest, the main priorities for coconut oil are to:

 - Improve farmer livelihoods and maintain their interest in growing coconuts

 - Rejuvenate the coconut industry

 A founding member of the first Sustainable Coconut Charter

-In November 2020, AAK signed the coconut industry’s first global Sustainable Coconut Charter, which aims to improve farmer livelihoods, lessen the carbon footprint of coconuts and boost supply to meet rising global demand.
+AAK is a member of the Sustainable Coconut Charter, which aims to improve farmer livelihoods, lessen the carbon footprint of coconuts and boost supply to meet rising global demand.

 Key desired impacts of the charter

 - Enhance smallholder farmers' livelihoods by improving access to resources

 - Prevent deforestation, and mitigate climate change